PTSD In Women: Identifying The Signs & Symptoms

 Is There A Relationship Between PTSD And Eating Disorders?

-The National Eating Disorders Association reports that PTSD is often a co-occurrence with people who suffer from an eating disorder.
-However, it is important to note that just like not everyone who experiences trauma will develop PTSD, not all people with an eating disorder have a history of some type of trauma.
+The National Eating Disorders Association reports that PTSD can be a co-occurring condition with eating disorders.
+However, not everyone who experiences trauma will necessarily develop PTSD since not all people with an eating disorder have experienced trauma.

-- Experienced an injury or severe reaction at the time of the traumatic event
+- An injury or severe reaction at the time of the traumatic event

-- Experienced additional stressful events after the trauma
+- Additional stressful events after a traumatic event

 Treatment Options For PTSD

-If you have post-traumatic stress disorder, you may feel overwhelmed and believe that getting a life “back to normal” isn’t possible, but things can get better.
 PTSD is treatable.
-Short-term and long-term therapy and medications can help alleviate the symptoms while you learn to apply effective coping mechanisms.
+Short-term and long-term therapy or medications may help alleviate the symptoms while you learn to apply effective coping mechanisms.

 Exposure therapy is a type of cognitive behavior therapy that focuses on reducing the emotional and physical distress one feels when confronted with a situation, distressing thought, or memory.
 There are several types of exposure therapy, and a psychologist can help determine which is best for you.

-Stress Inoculation Training is another form of CBT that focuses on changing how you deal with the stress related to a traumatic event.
-It is one of the most common methods of CBT used to treat PTSD.
-It involves learning to relax and reduce stress by using muscle relaxation and deep breathing exercises.
-These sessions are aimed at helping clients learn the necessary skills to help defend themselves against troubling or negative thoughts and reactions related to the trauma that may occur.
+Stress inoculation training is a form of cognitive-behavioral therapy (CBT) that focuses on changing how you deal with the stress related to a traumatic event.
+It may involve learning to relax and reduce stress using muscle relaxation and deep breathing exercises.

 Reaching Out For Help